President’s Letter

 5:15 PM: Open Jam

-Musicians bring songs to lead in the circle while others provide backup and harmony.
-This jam continues upstairs during the concert.
+Anyone can bring songs to lead in the circle while others provide backup and harmony

-That’s all for this Folknotes, I hope to see you soon at Leo Coffeehouse.
+That’s all for this Folknotes, I hope to see you soon.

 Neil Harrell